Ten Titles for Christian Women to Wear

 (Song of Solomon 4:12)

 The love story in the Song of Solomon features a lover (male) and a beloved (female) who also represent the love between God and His people.
-The term “private garden” refers to the fact that God loves His people to commit to Him alone; and morally-minded couples want exclusive relationships.
+The term “private garden” refers to the fact that God loves His people to commit to Him alone, in the same way that morally-minded couples want exclusive relationships.

 But the very hairs of your head are all numbered.